1UC1F3R616/Cookie-Analyzer-and-Session-Hijack/README.md

 ### Testing (Using VTOP for sole purpose)
+> 1
-1 - [ ] Login with your vtop in Incognito, now use theft session cookie.
+- [ ] Login with your vtop in Incognito, now use theft session cookie.

 #### Idea Extention
-- [ ] Our Malware will never let user login in any website which uses cookie by Replacing the cookie with garbage.
+- [ ] Our Malware will never let user login in any website which uses session cookies by Replacing the session cookies with garbage.